NOTES ON CONTRIBUTING PHOTOGRAPHS

 1. Pictures should be of species growing in the wild - no pets, horticultural specimens, or things planted in people's yards.

 2. Pictures must be taken in the Claremont Canyon watershed, as opposed to taken elsewhere of a species known/believed to occur in Claremont Canyon).

 3. For plants, California natives are my main interest; but I do want to document everything growing here.
 I have included an album showing invasive exotics, so people can see what not to plant.

 4. Pictures of whole plants, branches, leaves, flowers, berries, acorns, seeds, galls, etc. are welcome.
 I prefer that pictures be sent to me as they come out of the camera.
 (No doctoring or adjusting without prior consultation.)

 5. For each picture submitted, supply the following information: identification of content, date and place (for plants, at a minimum: north/south-facing slope) the picture was taken, name and contact information for photographer.
+Please be sure the date and time in your camera's settings are accurate.
 I am happy to scan slides and prints, and return the originals to the owner.

 6. Sad experience has shown that many cell-phone photos lack the megapixels to make a good close-up photo.
 Even if the photo looks okay on your 2x3" screen, it may not be suitable for display on a larger monitor.

 7. Identifications are subject to scrutiny (and possible revision) by people more knowledgeable than the compiler.